cs573-24s/a2-DataVis-7Ways/README.md

 Link: https://app.flourish.studio/projects

 What steps are done:
-      * create login
-      * upload data
+      - upload data
-      * draw report
+      - draw report
 Advantage:
-      * easy to work
+      - easy to work
-      * free desktop edition
+      - free desktop edition
-      * data manipulation capabilities
+      - data manipulation capabilities
-      * plenty of examples and communities
+      - plenty of examples and communities

 Disadvantage:
-      * not flexible enough like ggplot
+      - not flexible enough like ggplot, d3
-            * for example: only 1 legend is available
+            - for example: only 1 legend is available

 Where do I see this in future:
-      * if it improves the data manipulation ection it has potential to grow
+      - it's already quite popular, so that will be continue
 Hacks:
-      * Because of the technical limitation of the tool, I couldn't display the both legend but I customized the color legend to show required colors for related category
+      - Because of the technical limitation of the tool, but using the table trick I display the second legend

 # Flourish
 ![Alt text](img/flourish.png)